derungo/funcmap/docs/usage-guide.md

 3. **Update Regularly**: Run the update index command after significant code changes
 4. **Document Complex Relationships**: Use `@ai-related` to document non-direct dependencies or conceptual relationships
 5. **Leverage Execution Tokens**: Use `@ai-exec` tags to enable automated workflows and testing
 6. **Choose the Right Storage**: Use JSON for small projects and SQLite for large codebases
+7. **Consider Performance**: For large codebases, be selective about which files to scan using the `filePatterns` setting